 All physical characteristics of the site, with special consideration for any features which might preclude or enhance development of the property for a particular type of use are examined.
 Based on the current zoning and availability of utilities, the property is capable of supporting commercial, office and/or residential development, as allowed by code.
 Soils are presumed suitable for development.
-The property comprises 0.376 gross acres.
-Topography is slopes upward from the street, particularly concentrated in the northwest region.
+The property comprises 0.381 gross acre.
+Topography is generally level and at road grade.
 All municipal utilities are available to the property.
 The property is typical of other commercial sites in the area, although a property of this size is generally scarce in the CBD.
-The site has sufficient frontage and exposure on North Ashley Street.
+The site has sufficient frontage and exposure on Catherine Street and North Fourth Avenue.
 To the best of the appraisers' knowledge, information, and belief, there are no physical characteristics of the property that would interfere with, preclude, or enhance normal development potential.
 Based on the above physical characteristics, the property is suitable for development to numerous uses permitted under the D2, Downtown Interface zoning district.

 Legal restrictions, as they apply to the subject property, involve the public restrictions of the present zoning in addition to utility easements and road right-of way easements.
 The D2 designation permits a variety of commercial, office and residential uses.
 There are no known private deed restrictions that affect the subject or the surrounding sites.
 The property is located in a mixed-use area, realizing rejuvenation in numerous student and mixed-use high-rise developments in the area.
 The potential uses that meet the requirements of legal permissibility are most uses allowed under the code.
-Future mixed residential and/or office development in the fee simple interest appear to have most viability, owing to surrounding development.
+Future mixed residential, retail and/or office development in the fee simple interest appears to have most viability, owing to surrounding development.